Antanas Sniečkus: Annexation of Lithuania

+World War II

 On 26 November 1942, the Lithuanian Partisan Movement (Lietuvos partizaninio judėjimo štabas) was created in Moscow, under the command of Sniečkus, who had retreated with the Red Army to Moscow in 1941.
 The existence of the Command of Lithuanian Partisan Movement had to show the Lithuanian nature of Soviet partisans actions in Lithuania, but in reality, groups of saboteurs sent from Moscow did not report to the Command of Lithuanian Partisan Movement and instead reported directly to the Central Command of the Partisan Movement.
 It is estimated that in Lithuania, five to ten thousand people engaged in Soviet underground activities during the war.

 In 1944, due to the advance of the Red Army, his mother fled Lithuania to the West, and disowned her son.
 Two brothers and three sisters of Antanas Sniečkus also fled to the West.
 Sniečkus returned from Russia in 1944 with the Communist officials who had retreated during the German invasion of 22 June 1941.

+Rule over Soviet Lithuania

 Sniečkus waving during the Revolution Day celebrations in 1970.

 During the later decades of Sniečkus' rule, nationalist orientation was noticeable in his activities.
 His first confrontation with Moscow happened in 1949–1950, when he had to defend his old communist friends, whom he was working with underground, from persecution.
 Lithuania was the only republic of the USSR where not only did mass persecution of old communists not happen, but not a single communist of pre-Soviet times was accused and arrested.
 Around this time, his policies started to gain a nationalist character in the form of sabotaging some orders of Moscow and demanding some privileges for Lithuania and others.